 Alrighty!
-So, this is almost a year since we had this awe inspiring annular solar eclipse in Mauritius.
-Just for the record, the parial solar eclipse happened on the 1st of September 2016 and was visible between 10:15 to 15:00 UTC +4 if I'm not mistaken.
+So, it's been almost a year since we had this awe-inspiring annular solar eclipse in Mauritius.
+Just for the record, this partial solar eclipse took place on the 1st of September 2016 and was visible between 10:15 to 15:00 UTC +4 if I'm not mistaken.

 This might seem a bit funny that I never really got the time to pen down how I lived the 1st of September.

 I remember that I took the day off from work that day not because of the Eclipse thought but this came out as a good opportunity to live yet another passion of mine.

 Before going to the University that morning, I had stopped by the Randiv Gandhi Science Centre at Pailles to get one of these Solar Eclipse shades and ew..there was a lot of people in-line waiting to buy one of those things.
 The queue was ridiculously long but I never felt so happy to be in that waiting line.
 So eventually while waiting, small talks began.
 People in the line talked about how they took leaves and took permission from their jobs just to buy one those plastic squared shaped shades.
 I really loved waiting among those people.

 Finally, I made it to the buying counter and bought the most amazing shades Gucci will ever made :D!

 There was actually a lot more going on at the Rajiv Gandhi Science Centre.
 Guess what!
 Ground telescopes were being setup.
 It was the first time that I was actually seeing of these for real!
 Let alone trying it.